andrew-aj/Game/README.md

 Create a new environment variable called CMAKE_PREFIX_PATH and set it to be the location where your libraries will be stored.
 For example, I have mine as C:\LIBRARIES

-To install BGFX, follow the instructions and clone the repository with all it's submoules to CMAKE_PREFIX_PATH/bgfx so that all the source files are in that folder.
+To install DiligentCore, download the latest release and put it into a folder in your libraries path called DiligentCore.

 To install Boxer, clone the library to CMAKE_PREFIX_PATH/Boxer.